wyldebeast-wunderliebe/mrwolfe/mrwolfe/docs/install.md

 There is some settings you may wish to override.
 The mrwolfe_buildout project provides an easy way of doing so.
 Otherwise, read the settings.py file within the mrwolfe sources and adapt to your needs.

+Check the CHANGES.txt when upgrading for database changes.
+We're too lazy to provide migrations.